CARTAvis/manual_source/source/analysis_tools.rst

   * symbol[[x, y], .]

-Please refer to https://casa.nrao.edu/casadocs/casa-5.6.0/imaging/image-analysis/region-file-format for more detailed descriptions about the CRTF syntax.
+Please refer to https://casa.nrao.edu/casadocs/casa-5.7.0/imaging/image-analysis/region-file-format for more detailed descriptions about the CRTF syntax.

-The currently supported ds9 region syntax is summerized below:
+The currently supported ds9 region syntax is summarized below:

 * Rectangle